NSGYRichland/Neuro-Oncology-Outcomes-Registry/README.md

 To run behavioral test:

+	1) Download Visual Studios Community 2017 from the Visual Studios website

+	2) Download the project from Github and open it in Vs

+	3) Install the following nuget packages by clicking on the "UnitTestProect1" project and scrolling to "Manage Nuget Packages" in the list:
-	1) Download the necessary Selenium Nuget packages from Visual Studios and include their corresponding headers **This is the most friendly method**
+	**This is the most friendly method**

+		-NUnit

+		-NUnit3TestAdapter

+		-NUnitTestAdapter.WithFramework

+		-Github extension for VS **makes source control easier to use**

 		-Selenium.WebDriver

 		-Selenium.Firfox.WebDriver

-	2) Build the solution inside Visual Studios and this will activate the built in Test Explorer
+	4) Build the solution inside Visual Studios and this will activate the built in Test Explorer

-	3) The available tests in the project will appear
+	5) The available tests in the project will appear in a separate window that will pop-up on the side of the screen

-	4) You can choose to run them individually or click the "Run All" button to automatically see whether the tests pass **In the future we plan on having the tests run automatically when the project is built and show errors if any portion of the build is unsuccessful**
+	6) You can choose to run them individually or click the "Run All" button to automatically see whether the tests pass **In the future we plan on having the tests run automatically when the project is built and show errors if any portion of the build is unsuccessful**

+	**You don't need any access to the database we created usign MySql because it's not necessary to run any of the tests created**